 Ubiquitous blue mikrolet vans swarm around on their set routes while ojeks, the iconic Indonesian motorbike taxis, weave in and out of traffic.

 Horse-drawn bendi carts are another option.
-They stick to main routes and cost around 3,000R a trip.
-Manoeuvrability may prove trickly, as can the rickety carts.
+They stick to main routes and cost around 3,000 IDR a trip.
+Manoeuvrability may prove tricky, as can the rickety carts.
 And questions may well arise about how well the horses are looked after.
-But if all goes well and animal welfare is established, journeys on these carts are a nice way to get from a to b.
+But if all goes well and animal welfare is established, journeys on these carts make for a nice way to get from a to b.

-Discover more from Eye In The Middle
+Discover more from Eye in the Middle

 Subscribe to get the latest posts sent to your email.